Overview

 1.5

-DA Practicum requires learners to complete a four-week practicum in a dental office where they will apply their learning and skills in a dental setting.
-Focus will be placed on patient-centered care and becoming practice-ready.
+DA Practicum provides learners with the opportunity to complete a four-week practicum in a dental office where they will apply their learning and skills in a dental setting.
+Focus will be placed upon patient-centered care and becoming practice ready.

 Pre-requisites: